Show kids where the body’s energy comes from and how important sleep and relaxation are for being active.

 Ask students, “What does a car need to go?
 What happens if it uses all the gas in its tank?”
-Talk to students about how we have to care for things and recharge them by filling them with what they need.
-Let them brainstorm ways things recharge; write their ideas on a poster for reference.
+Talk about how we have to care for things and recharge them by filling them with what they need.
+Let them brainstorm ways things recharge; write their ideas on a poster board or a white board for reference.

 To use this with your students click here.

 Ask students to guess what they have in common with a video game, remote-control toy car, and a computer.
 (They too must recharge to get energy!)

 Lead a class discussion about how students look and feel when their energy is low.
 Follow with a discussion about how students look and feel when they have all the energy they need.
 Tell students that their bodies need to recharge by sleeping and relaxing to have the energy they need to be active!